 i. elects to satisfy the requirement in points (a) (i) and (a) (iii) of the Privacy Shield Recourse, Enforcement and Liability Principle by committing to cooperate with the DPAs;

 ii. will cooperate with the DPAs in the investigation and resolution of complaints brought under the Privacy Shield; and

 iii. will comply with any advice given by the DPAs where the DPAs take the view that the organization needs to take specific action to comply with the Privacy Shield Principles, including remedial or compensatory measures for the benefit of individuals affected by any non-compliance with the Principles, and will provide the DPAs with written confirmation that such action has been taken.

 C. Consequences of Non-compliance

-In conjunction with its application for certification with the EU Privacy Shield, Synchrogenix uses Better Business Bureau (BBB) EU Privacy Shield as its Independent Recourse Mechanism (IRM), and by self-certifying with Privacy Shield, it is subject to US regulatory enforcement by the Federal Trade Commission and the Department of Commerce.
+In conjunction with its certification with the EU Privacy Shield, Synchrogenix uses Better Business Bureau (BBB) EU Privacy Shield as its Independent Recourse Mechanism (IRM), and by self-certifying with Privacy Shield, it is subject to US regulatory enforcement by the Federal Trade Commission and the Department of Commerce.